Tomat05/Bouncing-Ball/README.md

 # Bouncing Ball

 ## TODO
-- [] More balls
+- [x] More balls
-- [] Partition space by balls to form bounding boxes
+- [] Raycasting from balls to next position
-- [] Collisions based on bounding box interception
+- [] Collisions based on ray interception
 - [] Collisions based on physics (conservation of momentum, etc.)